gammu/gammu/docs/manual/smsd/tables.rst

 ++++++++++++++++++++++++++++++++

 Inserting multipart messages is a bit more tricky, you need to construct also UDH header and store it hexadecimally written into UDH field.
-Unless you have a good reason to do this manually, use :ref:`gammu-smsd-inject`.
+Unless you have a good reason to do this manually, use :ref:`gammu-smsd-inject`, C library (:c:func:`SMSD_InjectSMS`) or Python library (:meth:`gammu.smsd.SMSD.InjectSMS`).

 For long text message, the UDH starts with ``050003`` followed by byte as a message reference (you can put anything there, but it should be different for